 Most degree seeking students are eligible to receive financial assistance.
 Each student is encouraged to apply for financial assistance through the Financial Aid Office.
 Students should complete all documents required for receiving financial aid at least four weeks prior to the beginning of current semester in order for an award notification letter to be expedited in a timely manner.
-It is recommended that students apply early and complete their FAFSA after the first of the year, updating it immediately after they have filed their taxes.
+It is recommended that students apply early and complete their FAFSA.
 Some types of aid are limited and priority is given to students who have filed all documented paperwork by January 1st.

-New Federal Ruling: Starting with the 2016 academic year, students will be able to fill out the FAFSA (Free Application for Federal Student Aid) starting October 1, 2016 for the upcoming 2017-2018 academic year using prior- prior year tax return (2015 tax return).
-The financial aid priority deadline will change to January 1, 2017.
+New Federal Ruling: Starting with the 2016 academic year, students will be able to fill out the FAFSA (Free Application for Federal Student Aid) starting October 1, 2016.
+For the upcoming 2019-2020 academic year using prior- prior year tax return (2017 tax return).
+The financial aid priority deadline will change to January 1, 2018.